 Abstract

-Certification type documents have as purpose to describe the roles and responsibilities in the certification process of and the AO, the test procedures and the interaction between and AO throughout the product lifecycle of AO Customer Premises Equipment (CPE) with as main goal to ensure at any moment in time correct interoperability between the AO CPE and infrastructure according to the relevant specifications.
-The same types of certification documents and procedures are also applicable for network to AO network level of interconnections.
+Certification type documents have as purpose to describe the roles and responsibilities in the certification process of Wyre and the AO, the test procedures and the interaction between Wyre and AO throughout the product lifecycle of AO Customer Premises Equipment (CPE) with as main goal to ensure at any moment in time correct interoperability between the AO CPE and Wyre infrastructure according to the relevant specifications.
+The same types of certification documents and procedures are also applicable for Wyre network to AO network level of interconnections.

-All sections in this document are generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the network.
+All sections in this document are generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the Wyre network.

 Rules of engagement

-The AO underwrites following engagements when introducing CPE or network equipment that needs direct connection with network infrastructure:
+The AO underwrites following engagements when introducing CPE or network equipment that needs direct connection with Wyre network infrastructure:

-The AO informs in writing of its intention to introduce new or upgraded CPE or network equipment before planned launch date using the foreseen procedures, as decribed below.
+The AO informs Wyre in writing of its intention to introduce new or upgraded CPE or network equipment before planned launch date using the foreseen procedures, as decribed below.

 The AO proves (by demonstrating prior experience of involved people) that it has sufficient technical knowledge and capabilities in the domain of the envisaged equipment.